deepanshu307/delta-demo/README.md

 # delta-demo
-It is a Demo for Gitgu
+It is a Demo for Github